envkey/envkey/public/sdks/languages-and-frameworks/go/envkeygo/README.md

 ENVKEY_SHOULD_CACHE=1 ./your-program
 ```

+## envkey-source

+Using a language-specific library like this one is the easiest and fastest method of integrating with EnvKey.
+However, the [envkey-source](https://docs-v2.envkey.com/docs/envkey-source) executable, which this library wraps, provides additional options and functionality when used directly from the command line.
+Features such as automatic reloads and change hooks are not available in EnvKey's language-specific SDKs.
+If you're comfortable with the command line, need additional flexibility, or want to maximize EnvKey's potential, consider using envkey-source directly.

 ## x509 error / ca-certificates

-On a stripped down OS like Alpine Linux, you may get an `x509: certificate signed by unknown authority` error when envkeygo attempts to load your config. envkey-source (which envkeygo wraps) tries to handle this by including its own set of trusted CAs via [gocertifi](https://github.com/certifi/gocertifi), but if you're getting this error anyway, you can fix it by ensuring that the `ca-certificates` dependency is installed.
+On a stripped down OS like Alpine Linux, you may get an `x509: certificate signed by unknown authority` error when attempting to load your config.
+You can fix it by ensuring that the `ca-certificates` dependency is installed.
 On Alpine you'll want to run:

 ```
 apk add --no-cache ca-certificates